 I learned about Phinizy before we visited Augusta.
 Honestly, it was the impetus to planning a trip there, and it lived up to my expectations.
 We only visited for an hour or so, but you could easily spend an entire day here.

 We hiked a few short trails, crossing boardwalks and bridges.
 We saw beautiful ponds and water channels and spent time on the observation decks searching for alligator, herons and turtles.

-Back downtown, you will be shocked and amazed with the beautiful works of art hanging in the unassuming building of Morris Museum.
+Back downtown, you will be shocked and amazed with the beautiful works of art hanging in the unassuming building of Morris Museum of Art.
 Morris is the first museum dedicated to the art and artists of the American South.
-Their collection includes over 5,000 pieces including paintings, artifacts, sculptures and more.
+Their collection includes over 5,000 pieces, including paintings, artifacts, sculptures and more.
 Yes, it is right next to the Saturday Market, but I put it on our Sunday itinerary because Sundays are FREE!

 Full disclosure here: My kiddos were in mid-afternoon meltdown mode when I wanted to visit, so I left them in the car with Dad and a Disney movie.
 Dad relished a chance to close his eyes; he knew there was no way I was going to miss this experience.
 I love art museums, and this one surpassed my expectations!

 Here are a few things you need to know: